digital-work-lab/open-source-project/slides/01-topics.md

 - Be prepared.
 Know your code, be able to explain it, and ask prepared questions (Google it, consider different options)
 - Do not use generative AI such as ChatGPT (risk of copyright infringement)
 - Adopt an Open-Source approach (work publicly, communicate in English, create a profile)
-- Reach out and schedule individual hacking sesisons via [calendly](https://calendly.com/gerit-wagner/30min) to discuss challenges and get feedback
+- Reach out and schedule individual hacking sessions via [calendly](https://calendly.com/gerit-wagner/30min) to discuss challenges and get feedback

 <!--
 Klar kommunizieren: wenn ihr die Programmiererfahrung/Kurse nicht mitbringt und euch das nicht zutraut, dann belegt das Projekt eher im nächsten Semester.